 Having fun and exploring the power of Photoshop Generative Fill

-I gotta admit, being a designer feels a little magical lately.
+I gotta admit, being a designer feels a magical lately.
 There is so much going on with AI that will drastically change the way we design.

 Is it only a lot of fun?
 Or can we make it meaningful and help us improve our work?
+That’s the main question of today’s blogpost.
+Just for yourself at the end.

-To start things off and state the obvious: yes it’s amazing!
 Here’s a little preview from Adobe themselves, for who’s still unfamiliar with Generative Fill.

 Doing the opposite of what everyone else does

-We’ve all seen the examples where you can let Photoshop’s Generative Fill, fill out blank area’s and as you could call it ‘complete’ your image.
+We’ve all seen the examples where you can let Photoshop’s Generative Fill, fill out blank areas and as you could call it ‘complete’ your image.

 But what if we turn that around?
 We get a picture.
 Delete the inner part.
 And ask photoshop to fill in the blanks.
 Why?
 For no good reason other than a good healthy dose of curiosity.
 Because, that’s where good things start with.